PROF. RICHARD CRAIG - SYLLABUS SUPPLEMENT FOR ALL COURSES

 I like it when my students enjoy attending my classes, but not when they act like they don't care if they learn.
 Remember, you're here to get ready to enter the professional world, which means it wouldn't be a bad idea to show up on time, pay attention in class, and treat classmates with respect.
 If a student is disrupting class or otherwise distracting other students, I reserve the right to kick them out of that day's class, and such behavior will be taken into account when compiling participation grades.

 The JMC School's policy clearly states that laptops must be used for classroom purposes only.
-If you can't set aside Instagram or TikTok for 75 minutes, please take someone else's classes.
+If you can't set aside your phone or your Instagram for 75 minutes, please take someone else's classes.
 If I discover you're using your laptop for non-class purposes, I will drop your semester grade by one letter.

 UNIVERSITY POLICIES